 American Illustrated Literature for Children

 This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American Illustrated Literature for Children."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to these articles and essays.
-The date at the end of each title is the Resource Library publication date.

 After articles and essays from Resource Library are links to valuable online resources found outside our website.
 Links may be to museums' articles about exhibits, plus much more topical information based on our online searches.
 Following online resources may be information about offline resources including museums, DVDs, and paper-printed books, journals and articles.

 We recommend that readers search within the TFAO website to find detailed information for any topic.
 Please see our page How to research topics not listed for more information.